 Halfords employs over 10,000 colleagues across 400 Halfords stores and at more than 300 Halfords Autocentres.
 There are currently more than 200 full and part time career opportunities across Halfords Group, for more information visit www.halfordscareers.com.

-To find out more about the Armed Forces Covenant or how your business can partner with Defence, visit our website here.
+To find out more about the Armed Forces Covenant or how your business can partner with Defence, click here.